The insider’s guide to Contemporary African art

 ‘Zohra Opoku brilliantly uses installation, sculpture and photography (above) to explore her Ghanaian-German heritage and conceptualise West African traditions, spirituality and family lineage.

 ‘Taiye Idahor from Nigeria uses diverse media to explore female African identity.
-Her show Òkhùo at Tyburn Gallery in London (until 9 May) uses the figure of the Queen Mother of the Benin Kingdom to reflect on women and power.’
+Her show Òkhùo at Tyburn Gallery in London used the figure of the Queen Mother of the Benin Kingdom to reflect on women and power.’

 André Magnin, curator, author and founder of MAGNIN-A, Paris